 - swelling of the gums

 - fever or chills

-The tissue sample taken during your gum biopsy will be sent to a laboratory.
-A pathologist—a doctor who specializes in disease diagnosis—will examine the tissue.
+The tissue sample taken during your gum biopsy goes to a pathology laboratory.
+A pathologist is a doctor who specializes in tissue diagnosis.
+They will examine the biopsy sample under a microscope.

-An abnormal result from a gum biopsy could also be caused by:
+In addition to cancer, an abnormal result from a gum biopsy could show:

-- systemic amyloidosis: a condition where abnormal proteins, called amyloids, build up in your organs and spread to other parts of your body, including your gums
+- Systemic amyloidosis.
+This is a condition where abnormal proteins, called amyloids, build up in your organs and spread to other parts of your body, including your gums.

-- thrombotic thrombocytopenic purpura (TTP): a rare, potentially fatal, blood clotting disorder that can cause bleeding of the gums
+- Thrombotic thrombocytopenic purpura (TTP).
+TPP is a rare, potentially fatal blood clotting disorder that can cause bleeding of the gums.